diegocasasbuenas/sentiment_analysis_ecommerce/README.md

-# Sentiment Analysis of Product Reviews 🐾
+# Sentiment Analysis of Pet Product Reviews 🐾

 ### 📜 Project Overview
 This project focuses on performing **sentiment analysis** on product reviews from **Amazon**, specifically for pet products.
 By analyzing textual reviews, the model can classify sentiments into **positive** and **negative**, providing insights into customer satisfaction with sentiment analys.